gost-dom/shaman/README.md

 - When writing tests first, you have to deal with this _before_ even addressing the problem.

-Thinking in textboxes with labels, placed inside a form, the _shaman style_ forces the developer to work in same level of abstraction as the _problem domain_ itself.
+The _shaman style_ of thinking in terms of textboxes with labels, placed inside a form, forces the developer to work in same level of abstraction as the _problem domain_ itself: A user interacting with a page, identifying form elements by the labels they have.

 ## Accessibility